SyncholisticMG/gh/chapter2/workspace.md

 Every strand represents a different level and capacity of memories being stored which then enfold into an implicate order of greater awareness.
 DNA can store frequencies of time.

 Q: Is this how we remember past lives?
-It is not the only way, there are other ways to remember past lives.
+It's not the only way, there are other ways to remember past lives.
 The organisation of your strands and the rungs that connect your strands will determine how much you can remember from past lives.
 There are certain strands that block out all past lives,